OOhoy/OOhoy.github.io/_posts/2025-05-07-Publications & Patents.md

 ### Notification
 {: .box-note}
-**Note:** This repository is a place where I keep information about the papers I have written and published.
+**Note:** This repository is a place where I keep information about the patent and papers I have written and published.
 I am sharing information about the papers and links to their publications.

 # 🏆 Papers